MU’s Premier Scholars Program

 All finalists will then be required to attend a two-day, on-campus event, scheduled for February 2-3, 2018.
 The event will include a formal reception, dinner, academic talk, a ten minute presentation by each candidate, a forty minute interview, a tour of the Honors Learning Community, a poster and artistry session with some of our most accomplished research Scholars & Fellows, and several other campus activities, including social and University-wide events.

-All Stamps Scholars must submit their essay and résumé to us, no later than 11:59 p.m.
-(CST) on December 1 via the submission link (below).
+All Stamps Scholars must submit their essay and résumé to us, and have their letters of recommendation uploaded, no later than 11:59 p.m.
+(CST) on December 1 via the submission link (in the box below).
 You will receive a confirmation once your materials have been submitted.

-Log in with the credentials set up during your Admissions application process (email address and password).
+Log in as a returning user with the credentials set up on your Application for Admission (email address and password), then click “Start New Application” at the bottom of the page.
 You will need to fill out the form completely, upload both your essay and resume, then submit the form.

 You will see a confirmation webpage and will automatically receive a confirmation email.
 Your application is not complete until you get those confirmations.
 Please print a copy for your records.